 5. Hormone Disorder:

 Hormonal imbalances in your body can also lead to hyperpigmentation of lips or dark lips.
-If your thyroid hormone levels are low or high, it can cause dark spots on your lips, or may even result in pigmented lips.
+If your thyroid hormone levels are low or high, it can dark pigmentation on your lips, or may even result in pigmented lips.
 In this case, it's better to see a doctor to get proper treatment.

 7. Vitamin Deficiencies:

 Vitamins like B12 aid in giving your skin an even tone.
-However, if your body is deficient in these vitamins, it may result in dark spots on the lips or uneven skin tone.
+However, if your body is deficient in these vitamins, it may result in dark pigmentation on the lips or uneven skin tone.
 This is when you should contact a doctor to diagnose the deficiencies.
 If it's an extreme case, the doctor may recommend vitamin injections.

 Treatment for Dark Lips